 Searching for snaps

-With snapd installed, snaps can be discovered, searched for, and installed from the Snap Store and directly from the command line.
+With snapd installed, snaps can be discovered, searched for, and installed from the Snap Store, from the Snap Store desktop app, and directly from the command line.
 For example, the following command returns a list of media players:

 $ snap find "media player" Name Version Developer Notes Summary (...) vlc 3.0.4 videolan✓ - The ultimate media player. mpv 0.26.0 casept - a free, open source, and cross-platform media player. (...)